theunissenlab/suss-sorter/README.md

 Nearly fully automated spike sorting of extracellular signals on single channels for non-stationary units.

-The functions are divided into two parts: spike extraction from a raw extracellular signal, and spike sorting from waveform shapes and arrival times.
+The functions will be divided into two parts: spike extraction from a raw extracellular signal, and spike sorting from waveform shapes and arrival times.

 ### Spike detection